JulianT2013/v4-documentation/_v4 documentation/user-setup-pdf.md

 Always Save PDF [#save-pdf](#save-pdf){#save-pdf}
 :    By default, when a new Gravity Form entry is submitted a PDF is only ever saved to disk when the [#notifications](#notifications) feature is enabled.
 When this setting is active this option is very useful in conjunction with the `gfpdf_post_pdf_save` filter – which can be used to copy the generated PDF to an alternate location.

+Enable Public Access [#enable-public-access](#enable-public-access){#enable-public-access}
+:    Enabling public access to the PDF will **disable all security protocols** and give anonymous users access to the PDF(s).
+This means anyone worldwide can view the PDF document for all your form's entries.
+:    For most users the [standard security measures](https://gpdfv4.pv/v4-docs/user-pdf-security/) will be adequate and public access should remain disabled.